jamescommons/rowhammer/README.md

 occur?
 As you will see, just this little bit of control is enough for an attacker to potentially gain a foothold on your machine.
-It turns out that due to the incredible density of modern memory, it is possible to write a program that not only affects the address is requests to read from or write to, but also neighboring memory cells on the physical chip.
+It turns out that due to the incredible density of modern memory, it is possible to write a program that not only affects the address it requests to read from or write to, but also neighboring memory cells on the physical chip.
 The exploit is called row hammer, and despite being discovered in 2014, the attack is still relevant today.

-To understand how it works, we need a basic understanding what computer memory actually is and how it works.
+To understand how it works, we first need a basic understanding what computer memory actually is and how it works.

 ## How computer memory works